-Voting issue For Abstain Against Changes to Company Statutes By-laws that respect the "one share - one vote - one dividend" principle. on a case-by-case basis in light o Multiple Voting Shares or non-Vo Ownership ceiling or voting right o ceiling, Priority shares, Golden share elow 5 percent of the issued capital Related-party Transactions and other Resolutions There is full disclosure of information relevant to the resolution and such information is presented in a fair and balanced way.
-Insufficient disclosure of relevant information The related-party transactions include elements which may be contrary to our remuneration policy (see above). include a substantial and unacceptable proposalBlind resolutions Shareholder proposals 25 Appropriate for general assembly and in line with stakeholders' long-term interests.
+Voting issue For Abstain Against Changes to Company Statutes • By-laws that respect the "one share - one vote - one dividend" principle.
+Resolutions that carry adverse impacts on shareholder rights (To be considered on a case-by-case basis in light of information provided by the company) Multiple Voting Shares or non-Voting Depository Receipts Ownership ceiling or voting right ceiling, Priority shares, Golden share Statutory disclosure thresholds below 5 percent of the issued capital Reduce the delay of declaration for the crossing of thresholds.
+Related-party Transactions and other Resolutions • There is full disclosure of information relevant to the resolution and such information is presented in a fair and balanced way.
+Insufficient disclosure of relevant information The related-party transactions include elements which may be contrary to our remuneration policy (see above).
+Resolutions bundled together that include a substantial and unacceptable proposal Blind resolutions The related-party transactions include elements which may be contrary to our remuneration policy (see above).
+Shareholder proposals 30 Appropriate for general assembly and in line with stakeholders' long-term interests.
 Shareholder proposal is in line with our voting guidelines and/or our Global Sustainability Strategy or Sector Policies.
 Resolutions introduce or facilitate legal proceedings to compensate shareholders for damage suffered by the company.
 Resolutions that help to improve social and environmental performance while contributing to the protection of stakeholders' long-term interests.
 Resolutions in line with our climate change policy (e.g. carbon disclosure, or business strategy in alignment with a 1.5°C world).
 If the proposal is in line with stakeholders' long-term interests but not in its application and/or if it has already been implemented by the company.
 Shareholder proposal is not in line with our guidelines.
 Shareholder proposal is not in line with stakeholders' long-term interests.
 Shareholder proposal is not appropriate for the general meeting.